 Maurice VanAuken <email@example.com>

 This film is one of over 200 titles in the list of independent feature films made available for television presentation by Advance Television Pictures announced in Motion Picture Herald 4 April 1942.
-At this time, television broadcasting was in its infancy, almost totally curtailed by the advent of World War II, and would not continue to develop until 1945-1946.
+At this time, television broadcasting was in its infancy, almost totally curtailed by the advent of World War II, and would not continue to develop until 1945-46.
 Because of poor documentation (feature films were often not identified by title in conventional sources) no record has yet been found of its initial television broadcast.
-Its first documented telecast took place Saturday 25 September 1948 on WATV, New York City.
+Its first documented telecasts took place in New York City Saturday 25 September 1948 on WATV (Channel 13), in Detroit Friday 8 July 1949 on WJBK (Channel 2), and in Salt Lake City Wednesday 7 December 1949 on KDYL (Channel 4).
 See more »

 At the funeral of the sergeant, the Union Flag is being flown upside down.
 See more »